-The Irish can expect to go through 17.9 years of education between the ages of 5 and 39, more than the OECD average of 16.5 years.
-This high level of education expectancy echoes Ireland’s good performance in the educational attainment of its 25-34 year-old population.
+The Irish can expect to go through 17.5 years of education between the ages of 5 and 39, close to the OECD average of 17.7 years.
+This level of education expectancy echoes Ireland’s good performance in the educational attainment of its 25-34 year-old population.

-The average student in Ireland scored 497 in reading literacy, maths and sciences, in line with the OECD average.
-On average, girls outperformed boys by 11 points, more than the average OECD gap of 9 points.
+The average student in Ireland scored 516 in reading literacy, maths and sciences, higher than the OECD average of 497.
+On average, girls outperformed boys by 3 points, less than the average OECD gap of 8 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Ireland, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background, is 89 points, lower than the OECD average of 99 points.
+In Ireland, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 96 points, in line with the OECD average.
 This suggests the school system in Ireland provides relatively equal access to high-quality education.

 More ResourcesHow's Life? at a Glance